chetnashah/js-work/jsPromises.md

-When using a generator as an observer, it is important to note that the only purpose of the first invocation of next() is to start the observer
+When using a generator as an observer, it is important to note that the only purpose of the first invocation of `next()` is to start the observer.

+If you try to send information via first `next`, it will throw error.

 ### The actual generator interface.